CopperEgg/chef-copperegg/README.md

 ```

 3. You can find descriptions of all required and optional fields in copperegg/resources/probe.rb.
-4. Refer to the Probe section of the CopperEgg API for further details:  [CopperEgg Probe API](http://dev.copperegg.com/revealuptime/probes.html)
+4. Refer to the Probe section of the Uptime Cloud Monitor API for further details:  [Uptime Cloud Monitor Probe API](http://dev.copperegg.com/revealuptime/probes.html)

-Creating Annotations in the CopperEgg UI for chef run events.
+Creating Annotations in the Uptime Cloud Monitor UI for chef run events.
 =====
-The CopperEgg Cookbook includes integration with the Chef Report and Exception
+The Uptime Cloud Monitor Cookbook includes integration with the Chef Report and Exception
 Handlers.
 To enable this functionality choose one of the following:
 * Include the recipe copperegg-handler.rb in your run_list, or
 * Include the recipe copperegg-handler in your application cookbook with